What People Have Said About Our Work

 I can say without a single doubt in my mind that there are few people throughout my professional tenure whom I would judge to be as capable, as brilliant, and as perceptive as Laurel; and whenever possible I would definitely want her on my side of the table.

-– D’Shane Barnett, Former Executive Director, National Council of Urban Indian Health and Principal, The Kishíhene Clan
+- D'Shane Barnett, MS, Executive Director, Missoula Urban Indian Health Center

 Laurel’s work is of the highest caliber – not only in her writing, policy analysis and communication skills, but also in her ability to forge consensus among a variety of interests.
 Her collaborative approach to problem-solving is a great asset to the policy arena.
 She has acquired an expertise in a wide range of issues, from Olmstead and civil rights, to mental health issues, as well as integrated health and social services for seniors and people with disabilities.
 She would be of tremendous value to any organization.